 that has the potential to injure or kill another person.
 It is unclear

 what caused the 17-year-old driver to cross the median into oncoming traffic.

 She could have been speeding and lost control, or she could have been

-If the injured people in the Volkswagen prove in a
+If the injured people in the Volkswagen prove in a personal injury claim

-being treated and recovering.
+treated and recovering.

 Source: KXAN, "Two Vista Ridge High School students killed in crash",